Azure-Samples/ms-identity-python-django-tutorial/README.md

 python manage.py migrate
 ```

+If you plan on interacting with the production Django database from your local machine, you must install postgres dependencies locally as well.
+This will be dependent on what system you're running your code on.
+Go to the requirements.txt file.
+If you are running on Windows, uncomment the `psycopg2` dependency.
+If you are running on MacOS, uncomment `psycopg2-binary` dependency instead (leave `psycopg2` commented out on MacOS installation).
+Use `pip install -r requirements.txt --upgrade` to install.

-To work with the deployed database, you'll need to first export all of the values in the `my_azure_settings.py` file to the environment.
-In this case, the default Python script is interpretable by bash, so all that needs to be done is to run it.
+Then you'll need to export all of the values in the `my_azure_settings.py` file to the environment.
+In this case, the existing Python script is interpretable by bash, so all that needs to be done is to run it using `source deployment/my_azure_settings.py`.
 Then, export the `DJANGO_SETTINGS_MODULE` environment variable from the same terminal window and run manage.py as follows:

 ```bash
 # Export the environment variables required by Sample.azure: